benmarch/angular-ui-tour/README.md

     angular.module('myApp', ['bm.uiTour']);

+If you plan to use the backdrop feature, add some styles for it:

+    .tour-backdrop {
+        background-color: rgba(0, 0, 0, 0.5);
+    }

 ## Tour Configuration

 Tours can be configured either programatically in a config block, or declaratively as part of the uiTour directive declaration.